uncefact/spec-untp/website/docs/specification/VerifiableCredentials.md

 - MUST implement the [did:web method](https://w3c-ccg.github.io/did-method-web/) as an Organizational Identifiers
 - SHOULD implement the did:web method using the web domain of the issuer to avoid portability challenges.

 > Note that there is activity within the VC technical community to define new did methods that achieve the ubiquity of did:web whilst still maintaining portability across web domains.
-This work may impact UNTP did method recommendations.
+For example [Trusted DID Web](https://bcgov.github.io/trustdidweb/).
+This work may impact future UNTP DID method recommendations.

 # Render Method